10 Best Kids Pull Along Wagons

 Feature Tradeoffs

-Once size is settled, the next layer is features.
-Convertible designs that switch between a pull wagon, a push stroller, and a bench seat are the most flexible but also the most expensive.
+Once size is set, features become the deciding factor.
+Convertible designs that switch between a pull wagon, a push stroller, and a bench seat are the most flexible but also the priciest.
 A canopy is worth prioritizing if you regularly walk in sunny parks or on the beach.
 All-terrain rubber or pneumatic tires make a noticeable difference on grass, gravel, and uneven sidewalks, while hard plastic wheels are fine for smooth pavement and indoor floors.
-Parent organizers, cup holders, and snack trays are small touches that pay off on longer outings.
+Parent organizers, cup holders, and snack trays are small touches that pay off on longer outings but add bulk and weight.

 Installation and Setup